tiwater/vibex/examples/research-assistant/README.md

 # Research Assistant Example

-This example demonstrates Vibex's **knowledge accumulation** capabilities.
+This example demonstrates VibeX's **knowledge accumulation** capabilities.
 Unlike one-shot research tools, this assistant builds a persistent knowledge base that grows across sessions.

 ## What This Demonstrates